you just can’t make this stuff up

 Daily Salvo can also be heard on News Talk 1180 WFYL.com

 The three pigs visual is darn funny.
 Don’t know if Supervisor David Brown, formerly of Lawyer Merion, err Lower Merion Township will find it as amusing, but here’s wondering if Daily Salvo finds his political “roots” amusing?
 After all given the time line, he must have had some crossover with one of the attempting fathers of eminent domain in Lower Merion Township, Ken Davis, right?
-Can it be said if you follow poitics that some of the “old guard” in Lower Merion nearly not only destroyed Republican politics in Lower Merion, but Montgomery County as well?
-So you always wonder where people go when they disapear off your local scene, right?
+Can it be said if you follow politics that some of the “old guard” in Lower Merion nearly not only destroyed Republican politics in Lower Merion, but Montgomery County as well?
+So you always wonder where people go when they disappear off your local scene, right?

 And isn’t it so cute that Lower Merion’s old David Brown is now what he seems he always wanted to be, as in a local politician in West Vincent?
 Gotta give a guy credit for sticking to goals, right?